condense9/hark-lang/README.md

 be able to call a long-running third party service (e.g. an AWS ML service) as a normal Teal function and `await` on the result.

-### Dictionary (associative map) primitives

-Teal really should be able to natively manipulate JSON objects.
-This may happen before v1.0.

 ---

 ## Contributing

-Contributions of any form are welcome!
+Contributions are warmly welcomed.
 See [CONTRIBUTING.md](CONTRIBUTING.md)

 Minimum requirements to develop:
 - Docker (to run local DynamoDB instance)
-- Poetry (deps)
+- Poetry (dependencies)

-Use `scripts/run_dynamodb_local.sh` to start the database and web UI.
+Use `scripts/run_dynamodb_local.sh` to start the local database.
 Export the environment variables it gives you - these are required by the Teal runtime.

 ## About

 Teal is maintained by [Condense9 Ltd.](https://www.condense9.com/).
-Get in touch with [ric@condense9.com](ric@condense9.com) for bespoke data engineering and other cloud software services.
+Get in touch with [ric@condense9.com](ric@condense9.com) for help getting running, or if you need enterprise deployment.

 Teal started because we couldn't find any data engineering tools that were productive and *felt* like software engineering.
 As an industry, we've spent